IBM/smarteradvocacy-get-data/README.md

 # Smarter Advocacy

 This cloud-native express/node.js microservice, is part of a set which comprise a 'Smarter Advocacy' capability.
+More details about this will follow soon.

 # The microservice in this repo